sumitpore/chrome-extension-notify-when-master-changes/notify-when-master-changes/README.md

 1. Go to Repository page you are interested in.
 2. Click 'Subscribe to Master' button.
 3. When there are new commits to master branch of the repo, you will get a browser notification.
-Extension icon in Tool bar will also change, so that if you miss browser notification, you will still know that there are new notifications.
+Extension icon in Tool bar will show number of Pending Notifications, so that if you miss browser notification, you will still know that there are new notifications.

 Extension will check every 2 hours for the updates of repositories you have